thaughbaer/s3proxy/docs/Db2.md

 ```

 Update the deployment yaml with:
--The storage account secret name ( multiple places )
+- The storage account secret name ( multiple places )
--The endpoint for your storage account
+- The endpoint for your storage account
--If you are using a private registry the image
+- If you are using a private registry the image

 Create the deployment:
 ```